Statistical Beamformer Exploiting Non-stationarity and Sparsity with Spatially Constrained ICA for Robust Speech Recognition: Statistical Beamforming Algorithm

-Instead of the MVDR beamformer that requires the masks, a class of statistical beamforming methods including MLDR was presented based on the probabilistic modeling of the target signal.
-The MLDR assumes that target speech follows a complex Gaussian distribution with TVVs $\lambda_k(\tau)$~\cite{Cho19}: Therefore, the Lagrangian function based on negative log-likelihood function of (\ref{MLDR_pdf}) with the distortionless constraint is given by where $a^{ (l)}_k $ is a Lagrange multiplier and $\mathbf{V}_{ k }$ is a wSCM of By minimizing (\ref{MLDR_cost}), the MLDR beamforming filter is given by~\cite{cho20,Cho19} When TVVs $\lambda_k(\tau)$ are set to a constant, the distribution becomes stationary Gaussian.
+When TVVs $\lambda_k(\tau)$ are set to a constant, the distribution becomes stationary Gaussian.
 Therefore, the wSCM becomes the input SCM, which corresponds to the MPDR beamforming filter~\cite{tashev2009sound}.
-The TVV can be directly estimated using the beamforming output.
-A moving average of the output powers at adjacent frames can also improve the robust estimation of the TVVs by improving the temporal continuity of source signals~\cite{Cho19}: where $2\tau_0+1$ is the number of adjacent frames to be averaged.
-Therefore, the MLDR beamformer requires initialization of beamforming weights $\mathbf{w}_k$ or TVVs $\lambda_k(\tau)$ before updating alternatively $\mathbf{w}_k$ and $\lambda_k(\tau)$.
-If the target mask $\mathcal{M}_k(\tau)$ is available, the TVVs can be estimated using the masks (Mask-MLDR)~\cite{Lopez15}: where $\overline{|X_k(\tau)|}$ is the median value of $\{|X_{mk}(\tau)|,~m=1,\cdots ,M\}$.
+The TVV can be directly estimated using the beamforming output as $\lambda_k(\tau) = |Y_k(\tau)|^2$ based on an iterative approach for alternative estimations of the TVV $\lambda_k(\tau)$ and beamforming weights $\mathbf{w}_k$.
+A moving average of the output powers at adjacent frames can also improve the robust estimation of the TVVs by improving the temporal continuity of source signals~\cite{Cho19}:

+where $2\tau_0+1$ is the number of adjacent frames to be averaged.
+Therefore, before updating alternatively $\mathbf{w}_k$ and $\lambda_k(\tau)$, the MLDR beamformer requires initialization of beamforming weights $\mathbf{w}_k$ or TVVs $\lambda_k(\tau)$.
+If the target mask $\mathcal{M}_k(\tau)$ is available, the TVVs can be estimated using the masks (Mask-MLDR)~\cite{Lopez15}:

+where $\overline{|X_k(\tau)|}$ is the median value of $\{|X_{mk}(\tau)|,~m=1,\cdots ,M\}$.
+Although one may apply $\mathcal{M}_k^2(\tau)$ instead of $\mathcal{M}_k(\tau)$ using a magnitude mask in (\ref{MLDR_Mask}), we only consider the power ratio mask for simplicity as in the case of (\ref{MVDR_NSCM}).
 This Mask-MLDR beamformer does not require iterative updates because the TVVs are uniquely estimated by (\ref{MLDR_Mask}).

 To incorporate the mask-based TVVs of (\ref{MLDR_Mask}) into the source model of target speech, a conjugate prior can be assumed as inverse-Gamma distribution $IG(\lambda_k( \tau); \alpha_{ \lambda}, \beta_{ \lambda}) = \beta_{ \lambda}\alpha_{ \lambda} \Gamma ( \alpha_{ \lambda} )^{ - 1} \lambda_k( \tau )^{ -(\alpha_{ \lambda} + 1)} \exp {(\beta_{ \lambda}/ \lambda_k( \tau ) )}$ with $ \beta_{ \lambda }$ set to TVVs from (\ref{MLDR_Mask}).
 The TVV can be obtained by MAP using the masked inputs as a prior (Mask-P-MLDR)~\cite{Nakatani21}: